kubuntu-team/kubuntu-manual/source/docs/software-management/repositories.rst

 3. Enter your administrative password at the prompt
 4. Left-click the 'Other Software' tab
 5. Left-click the name of an existing repository in the center section of the window to select it
 6. Left-click the 'Remove' button.
-Left-click the 'Close' button.
+Left-click the 'Close' button

 A prompt will appear to update the package list, Discover will now forget the no longer available software.